jax-ml/jax/jax/experimental/jax2tf/README.md

 There is currently no support for replicated (e.g. `pmap`) or multi-device (e.g. `sharded_jit`) functions.
 The collective operations are not yet handled.

-### No SavedModel fine-tuning

-Currently, TensorFlow SavedModel does not properly save the `tf.custom_gradient`.
-It does save however some attributes that on model restore result in a warning that the model might not be differentiable, and trigger an error if differentiation is attempted.
-The plan is to fix this.
-Note that if no gradients are requested, the PreventGradient ops will be saved along with the converted code and will give a nice error if differentiation of the converted code is attempted.

 ### Converting gradients for integer-argument functions